LaserQueue/LaserQueue/www/config.md

 #### Default: `true`
 ---
 ### `allow_multiples` : `boolean`
+Allows people to submit different cuts with the same name
 #### Default: `false`
 ---
 ### `attr_edit_perms` : `object`
+The tags non-authenticated users are allowed to edit with the `attr` action.
 #### Default: `name,material,esttime`
 ---
 ### `auth_timeout` : `number`